Guannan-Wang/GOMCL/README.md

 In case needed, hex codes for these colors are as following (from cluster 1 to 10): "#FF4136","#0074D9","#9F54E8","#F1C61C","#A5014F","#005884","#54A883","#6F7300","#FF851B","#00FF00"
 ```

 5. **If desired, users can create, edit the simiarity networks using [Cytoscape](https://cytoscape.org/)**.
-A brief tutorial for network edit and manipulation in Cytoscape is posted below.
+A brief tutorial for network editing and manipulation in Cytoscape is posted below.

 ## Running the test
 1. Download the obo file from Gene Ontology.